Deceptive Advertising: Selling Snake Oil in the Digital Age

 How can you tell if an ad is misleading?

 Watch out for unrealistic promises, a rush to act fast, hidden costs and vague or unsupported “scientific” claims.
-Always read the fine print and check things out yourself.
+Always read the fine print and verify the information yourself.

 What do I do if I fall for a misleading ad?